-The residence study requirement adopted by South Texas College of Law satisfies the American Bar Association's residence study requirement set out by the ABA Standards for Approval of Law Schools.
+The residence study requirement adopted by Houston College of Law satisfies the American Bar Association's residence study requirement set out by the ABA Standards for Approval of Law Schools.
 The completion of not fewer than 1,120 class hours extending over a period of three years or 90 weeks for full-time students, and four years or 120 weeks for part-time student is required.

 The ABA Standards for Approval of Law Schools provide generally as follows: A student may be permitted to graduate in fewer than three (full-time) or four (part-time) academic years by earning not more than one semester of residency credit for taking summer courses, if (1) the student meets the class hour requirements, (2) the student (if full-time) meets the employment limitations, and (3) the summer instructional programs in which the student enrolls total at least 70 semester days over two or more summers during which classes are regularly scheduled in law school.